Fakultät für Mathematik

-Some central themes of my current work are circumcenter extensions on graph manifolds, boundaries of codimension one subgroups, and properties of (sublinearly) Morse boundaries.
+Some central themes of my current work are the geometry of codimension one subgroups, fundamentals of quasi-morphisms, and properties of (sublinearly) Morse boundaries.
 The first topic concerns itself with spaces that contain quasi-convex, codimension one subgroups and asks about rigidity phenomena of the ambient space relative to these subgroups.
 The second project is about a systematic understanding of the isometry groups of certain CAT(0) cube complexes as totally disconnected, locally compact groups.
 The last subject is about understanding boundaries in a non-hyperbolic setting and is specifically concerned with questions of invariance and what topological and geometric structures these boundaries carry.

 Publications and Preprints